CoreumFoundation/token-hub/README.md

 # 🌐 Smart Tokens on the Coreum Network

-Smart tokens on the Coreum network empower enterprises to establish predefined behaviors and deterministic gas fees for specific tokens.
-This streamlines the execution of contract-like functions directly on the blockchain's storage layer.
+The Coreum TokenHub empowers enterprises and users alike to create and manage Smart Tokens.
+With predefined behaviors and deterministic gas fees, tokens issued on Coreum are able to execute advanced, contract-like functions directly on the blockchain.
+The platform provides a robust framework for token management, offering flexibility and control to meet diverse business, user, and community needs.

 ## 📑 Table of Contents
 1. [Create](#create)